Luk4Gorgadze/NLA-CP/README.md

 ## Computational Projects

-I had to complete this project for my university, was pretty challenging but had lots of fun with it.
+This project is one of my university homeworks, was pretty challenging but had lots of fun with it.

+Here are some videos to showcase my work: